 C3 Grantmaking Approach and Priorities

 To make real progress toward a more just, equitable and resilient world, we need to unlock more catalytic capital and ensure that it is deployed more efficiently.
 As a first step, the C3 grantmaking program is supporting work to equip the investor community with the knowledge and tools required to deploy greater and more effective investments of catalytic capital.
 This will involve efforts to build and advance knowledge about catalytic capital, as well as engage and work closely with the providers of this capital including, among others, foundations, development finance institutions and family offices and foundations.

 1. Strengthening the Evidence Base

 This workstream will focus on building knowledge about why and where catalytic capital has been needed, what it looks like, who has been involved, how it has been utilized, and what outcomes have been the result, drawing on current and historical experience from around the world.
 We believe that this evidence base will serve as an important foundation on which other workstreams, both now and in the future, will be built.
 This application window closed on March 31st, 2021, and awardees were announced on October 13th, 2021.
-If you would like to learn more about this grant process, please click here to learn more about this grant opportunity.
+If you would like to learn more about this grant process, please click here.
+To learn more about the funded projects, click here.

 2. Advancing Practice

 This area of work supports engagement and collective learning with leading catalytic capital providers to identify and share current best practices, as well as advancements in this form of investing.
 The key objective is to help practitioners solve technical or practical implementation challenges regarding the deployment of catalytic capital, focusing on knowledge guides, convenings and other activities that are targeted to specific use cases and inform and support effective deployment of catalytic capital in the wider field of impact investing.
 Note: This is a programmatic workstream – no grants will be made through the Advancing Practice workstream.